Go the Fuck to Sleep: Parodies

 In July 2011, Men's Health published a retort to the book: a parody poem written from the child's perspective titled "Get the Fuck Out of My Room" and containing parenting advice.

-MAD Magazine parodied the book as "Stay The Fuck Awake" in its February 2012 issue, in reference to air traffic controllers sleeping on the job.
+In its February 2012 issue, MAD Magazine parodied the book in "Stay The Fuck Awake", a reference to reports of air traffic controllers sleeping on the job.

-In September 2012, Samuel L. Jackson parodied his audio narration of the book by appearing in an ad for Barack Obama's reelection campaign entitled "Wake the Fuck Up", written by Mansbach.
+In September 2012, Samuel L. Jackson parodied his own audio narration of the book by appearing in a TV commercial for President Barack Obama's reelection campaign that was entitled "Wake the Fuck Up", also written by Mansbach.

 Celebrity readings

 As well as the audio book read by Samuel L. Jackson, the book attracted several celebrity readings including by German film director Werner Herzog at the official launch of the book at the New York Public Library.
 Kevin Pollak, doing a vocal impression of Christopher Walken, read some of the story on Kevin Pollak's Chat Show by viewer request.

 As part of a rapidly growing internet meme, the publisher of the book in Australia, Text Publishing, posted a video of Australian actress Noni Hazlehurst reading the book to camera in the style she formerly used on the children's television program Play School.
 She immediately offered to record a reading of the book after being sent a copy by the publisher.

 A Spanish audiobook narrated by George Lopez was released in 2011 by Penguin Audio.

 LeVar Burton (known as the former host of the children's television show Reading Rainbow; as Geordi LaForge on Star Trek: The Next Generation; and as Kunta Kinte on Roots) read the book during a 2014 charity live stream event held by the Rooster Teeth podcast.

 Actor Jennifer Garner 'lovingly' read the book for Vanity Fair, which became popular on YouTube in March 2016.

 Cassandra Lee Morris used her vocal role of Morgana from Persona 5 to read the story in 2018.